YextSolutions/hitchhikers-code/Answers/Frontend/Card-Customizations/adding-conditional-ctas.md

 product: Answers
 categories: Frontend, Card Customizations
 ---
+## Overview
-You may only want the “Book Appointment” CTA to show up on provider cards when that provider is accepting new patients which is a field populated in the KG. ie. If acceptingNewPatients=true --> display tertiary CTA.
+Take a scenario where you only want the “Book Appointment” CTA to show up on provider cards when that provider is accepting new patients, a field stored in the Knowledge Graph.
+Essentially, if  `acceptingNewPatients`=`true`, then display tertiary CTA.

 This could bypass adding/removing information from the KG as doctors’ statuses change, so all you would have to do to would be toggle “Accepting New Patients” for the CTA to surface in Answers.

+## Instructions
 You can easily do this by adding a boolean to your component.js file, and modifying the handlebars template to *only* show the third CTA if that boolean evaluates to true.

 **component.js**